DraxFM/MultiBlox/README.md

 1. Install the [latest release](https://github.com/DraxFM/MultiBlox/releases/latest)
 2. Extract the .zip folder
 3. Run **MultiBlox.exe**
-4. Make sure to go into settings and select your desired Roblox Bootstrapper!
-5. Only then press "**Toggle MultiBlox**"
+4. Only then press "**Toggle MultiBlox**"
-6. The program will do the rest
+5. The program will do the rest

 ---